Close-up of three young medicine students in white coats look down at something out of frame

 • Each question is scored by three raters.

-• The process for scoring each question is as described above.
+• The scoring process for each question is as previously described.

-• To pass a station, you must achieve a passing score (average score ≥ 2) on at least two out of three questions.
+• You must achieve a passing score (average score ≥ 2) on at least two out of three questions to pass the station.

-• Failing two or more questions at a station results in failing the entire station.
+• Failing two or more questions in a station results in failing the entire station.

 Pass criteria for the MMI